Customize Shapes in Presentations with Python

 points.append(draw.PointF(x + R, y + R))

-starPath = slides.GeometryPath()
+star_path = slides.GeometryPath()

 for i in range(len(points)):

-shape = pres.slides[0].shapes.add_auto_shape(slides.ShapeType.RECTANGLE, 100, 100, R * 2, R * 2)
+shape = slide.shapes.add_auto_shape(slides.ShapeType.RECTANGLE, 100, 100, R * 2, R * 2)

-Create Composite Custom Shape
+Create Composite Custom Shapes

 1. Create an instance of the GeometryShape class.